justono1/family-history-storybook/README.md

-# Family History Storybook
+# Family History Storybooks

-Family History Storybook helps users uncover and share meaningful details about a family member’s life.
+Family History Storybooks helps users uncover and share meaningful details about a family member’s life.
 By guiding them through thoughtful prompts and questions, it encourages the recall of memories and anecdotes they may not have otherwise considered.
-Once the information is gathered, Family History Storybook collaborates with the user to craft a compelling narrative about their loved one’s life.
+Once the information is gathered, Family History Storybooks collaborates with the user to craft a compelling narrative about their loved one’s life.

 ## Using this example